 If you have any queries, you can always reach out to customer support via live chat or email.

 Except in the case of Gold IRAs, you can store your gold at home.
-However, make sure to store appropriately in a private safe to protect against damages or theft.
+However, make sure to store it appropriately in a private safe to protect against damages or theft.
 Also, make sure that your homeowner’s insurance covers potential loss or damage.

 Yes.
 There are no legal restrictions on how much gold one can or cannot own.
 Previously, it was illegal to own gold bullion in the U.S. However, all restrictions were lifted in 1975.